View Profile Page

 Joe Amditis serves as the assistant director of products and events at the Center for Cooperative Media, an initiative of the School of Communication & Media at Montclair State University.
 He also teaches multimedia production for strategic communications (STCM140).

-I specialize in local news ecosystem management and support, with concentrations in local and mobile news innovation.
+I specialize in local news ecosystem management and support, with concentrations in local new innovation, collaborative journalism, project management, and the chronically online.

 Nearly 400 newsrooms from across the United States participated in Democracy Day 2022 on Sept.
 15, publishing dozens of stories, editorials, and posts about democratic process, threats, challenges, and opportunities in the U.S.